mwbowers/mwbowers.github.io/reference/asna-qsys-runtime-job-support/exceptions-cpfxxxx/cpf1028-exception.md

 title: CPF1028Exception Class
 ---

-The exception that is thrown when -system-value- not valid for parameter SYSVAL.
+The exception that is thrown when {0} not valid for parameter SYSVAL.

 **Namespace:** ASNA.QSys.Runtime.JobSupport <br/>
 **Assembly:** ASNA.QSys.Runtime